How To Keep Your Clear Aligners Clean and Bright During Treatment

 Tips For Avoiding Staining

-The best way to avoid aligner stains is to eliminate the behaviors that cause them in the first place.
+The best way to avoid stained aligners is to eliminate the behaviors that cause them in the first place.
 Instead, you should be sure that you:

 - Do not drink or eat with your aligners in your mouth.